Just how useful is UHDTV, aka 4K or 8K?

 The average customer however was unwilling to pay a premium price for this new format that was incompatible with standard CD players and that could not be ripped to iTunes.
 Worst of all, it offered no noticeable improvement.
 People were perfectly content with their ordinary CDs.
 Heck, people had been quite content with vinyl records for many decades and now they are perfectly happy with MP3 and AAC.
 From an objective point-of-view, quality-wise those lossy compression formats are much worse than CD audio.
 It is only because they exploit weaknesses of the human auditory system that they give a subjective impression of being of equal quality.

-I assure you, under realistic circumstances the average consumer is unable to readily tell the difference between SACD and a regular CD if they are mastered from exactly the same original waveform and played back at the same comfortable loudness.
+I assure you, under realistic circumstances the average consumer is unable to readily tell the difference between regular CD audio and formats with a higher bit-depth or sampling rate like SACD, if they are mastered from exactly the same original waveform and played back at exactly the same comfortable loudness.
+The latter is absolutely crucial: those who believe to have heard a difference during a demonstration, have been fooled by a sneaky salesman who ensured to play the more expensive sound system at a higher volume, which will always make it sound ‘better’ unless it has some truly obvious problem.
 Only when the volume is cranked up to levels that cause hearing damage, a perceivable difference may become apparent.
 Therefore it is not surprising that SACD ended up a huge flop that soon vanished into near oblivion.

 1080p is plenty for most consumers